stanleybak/AeroBenchVVPython/README.md

 `control` - for control design (not needed for simulation)

 ### Release Documentation
+Distribution A: Approved for Public Release (88ABW-2020-2188) (changes in this version)

-Distribution A: Approved for Public Release (88ABW-2017-6379)
+Distribution A: Approved for Public Release (88ABW-2017-6379) (v1)